jeremiasivan/SimNOW/empirical_analysis/README.md

 - `maf/`: store the MAF alignments for each chromosome
 - `fasta/`: store the FASTA alignments for each chromosome
     - `primates/`: store the FASTA alignments for each chromosome, only for *Hominidae*

+If you run the stepwise non-overlapping window analysis from `run_all.R`, the code will create `summary/` folder in the `outdir/prefix/` which stores summary files and figures used in the publication.

 ```
 outdir/